waciumawanjohi/katacoda-scenarios/your-first-supply-chain/step2.md

       type: Ready
 ```

-The gitrepository is now exposing the most recent code on the specified branch to any resource in the cluster.
+The kpack Image is now exposing the location of the OCI image.
+We can see
-Execute the following command to get the value.
-Copy the value, we'll use it in just a moment:
+that location on the object's `.status.latestImage` field.
+As before, we'll
+copy this value and use it with our next kubernetes object.
+You can execute
+the following command:

-`kubectl get gitrepository manual-git-repo -o yaml | yq .status.artifact.url`{{execute}}
+`kubectl get image.kpack.io manual-image -o yaml | yq .status.latestImage`{{execute}}

-Now we're ready for another kubernetes tool to turn this code into an OCI image!
+Now let's create a deployment that uses this image!